71.

 I doubt your brother will be happy with option 1.
 Option 2 will probably lead to a denial of visa, you just have take your chances.
 He will certainly be on the US radar from now on with this option.
 Option 3 entails risk but as 'CheersT' will tell you, READ POST #22!!
 The UK has not shared minor arrests/convictions with the US.
 I did find this post that might help.
 Good luck to your brother on whatever decision he makes.

-Posted by Randywood303 (Budding Member, 5 posts)
+75. Posted by Randywood303 (Budding Member 5 posts) 11y Star this if you like it!

 Thanks